Selling A House In Probate In Florida

 - A life insurance policy, annuity, or retirement account payable to the decedent’s estate.

-The probate process is an absolute necessity to legally pass ownership of the decedent’s assets to the beneficiaries and to finalize their financial affairs.
+The Florida probate process is an absolute necessity to legally pass ownership of the decedent’s assets to the beneficiaries and to finalize their financial affairs.
 If the decedent left a valid will it will be ineffective to pass ownership of probate assets to the decedent’s beneficiaries.
 If the decedent did not have a valid will, probate will be necessary to pass ownership of the decedent’s assets to the persons who are supposed to receive them.